Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have come away with 13 wins in the 35 contests they have been listed as the underdogs in this season.
+- The Yankees have gone 39-26 in games they were listed as the moneyline favorite (winning 60% of those games).

-- This season, New York has won eight of its 19 games, or 42.1%, when it's the underdog by at least +115 on the moneyline.

-- The moneyline set for this matchup implies the Yankees have a 46.5% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!